 In an interview, Quentin Tarantino stated that the Raquel Welch western Hannie Caulder (1971) is one of his influences behind the film.
 In that film, Hannie Caulder becomes a vengeful gunwoman after her husband is murdered, and when she is raped by the three outlaws responsible.
-In this film, The Bride (Thurman) seeks vengeance upon Bill, and the Deadly Viper Assassination Squad, after they wrong her at her wedding, in which her husband-to-be, and the wedding guests, are slain and The Bride is raped by Buck, while in her coma.
+In this film, The Bride (Thurman) seeks vengeance upon Bill, and the Deadly Viper Assassination Squad, after they wronged her at her wedding, in which her husband-to-be, and the wedding guests, were slain, and The Bride was raped by Buck, while in her coma.

 The line "My name's Buck, and I'm here to fuck." was taken from the opening line in Tobe Hooper's horror/exploitation film Eaten Alive (1976).
 Robert Englund's character says "The name's Buck, and I'm rarin' to fuck."

-The television series Xena: Warrior Princess (1995) has been speculated as one of Quentin Tarantino's influences behind the film.
-Quentin Tarantino admitted in an interview, that he is a Xena fan.
+Xena: Warrior Princess (1995) has been speculated as one of Quentin Tarantino's inspirations behind the film.
+Quentin Tarantino admitted in an interview that he is a Xena fan.
 He praised the show for its action, storytelling, and the magnificence of Xena's backstory.

-The Bride, killing one of the Crazy 88 with a hatchet, is a possible nod to Mannaja (1977), in which the main protagonist Blade (Maurizio Merli), a bounty hunter, whose weapon of choice is a hatchet, seeks revenge upon McGowan for the death of his father.
+The Bride's killing one of the Crazy 88 with a hatchet is a possible nod to Mannaja (1977), in which the main protagonist Blade (Maurizio Merli), a bounty hunter whose weapon of choice is a hatchet, seeks revenge upon McGowan for the death of his father.

 The trivia items below may give away important plot points.